 Canyoning is one of the most thrilling ways to get close to nature.
-It encapsulates hiking, climbing, repelling down waterfalls, swimming, and exploring all in one adventure.
+It encapsulates hiking, climbing, and repelling down waterfalls in one adventure.

 You will also get the chance to see toucans, sloths, and monkeys.
 This La Fortuna activity comes with expert guides, all the equipment you need, and lunch at the end of your trip.

 Go white water rafting down the Peñas Blancas

 The Peñas Blancas is a class l river, making this the perfect rafting adventure for beginners or families.
 There are even parts of the river that are calm enough to swim in.
 This tour gives you a perfect view of the Arenal Volcano and its surrounding area.
 Towels and fruit are included on your trip.

 Skydive Costa Rica will give you the most epic view of Costa Rica ever.
 Situated in Quepos, this skydive center will teach you all about your equipment and safety before taking you above the clouds.